Orders are shipped within 10 days after order placement. Thank you for your patience and support!

 by Alex Williams October 31, 2021

-For our Bioregional Herbalism & Medicine Making Course, we do blind tea tastings each month to immerse ourselves in the energetics and actions of a particular plant, without attempting to name or define the plant, we let the plant speak for itself!
+For the Greenspell Bioregional Herbalism Intensive, we do blind tea tastings each month to immerse ourselves in the energetics and actions of a particular plant, without attempting to name or define the plant, we let the plant speak for itself!

 Oftentimes we come to 'know' a particular plant.
 Chamomile is good for this, feverfew is good for that.
 We begin to pigeonhole these alive and complex beings into categories that, while often telling us quite a lot about what a plant has to offer, severely limits what else the plant is offering us in addition to the unique manner in which the herb offers its virtues.